VIDA-NYU/reprozip/CONTRIBUTING.md

 # Contact info

-You are welcome to [subscribe to](https://groups.google.com/a/nyu.edu/g/reprozip) or contact our user mailing list [reprozip@.nyu.edu](mailto:reprozip@.nyu.edu) for questions, suggestions and discussions about using ReproZip.
+You are welcome to [subscribe to](https://groups.google.com/a/nyu.edu/g/reprozip) or contact our user mailing list [reprozip@nyu.edu](mailto:reprozip@nyu.edu) for questions, suggestions and discussions about using ReproZip.